Finure/kubernetes/README.md

 - Image scan with **Trivy**
 - Update Finure apps repo `k8s` folder Helm chart/app version to trigger Flux deployments
 - Create a release in GitHub
+- Blue/Green (A/B) progressive delivery using Flagger with Istio, with smoke and load tests (manifest in apps repos)
 - Notify Slack + GitHub of success/failure

 ### Secrets & Workspaces